idini/transformation_scd2/README.md

 from rows_to_delete;
  ```

-The result of `TableComparer.compare_tables` is a `pandas.DataFrame` containing all fields from the source/destination table and a column`operation` where
+The result of `TableComparer.compare_tables` is a `pandas.DataFrame` containing all fields from the source and destination table and a column`operation` where

- - value `1` means new or updated rows (to insert in the destination table)
+ - value `1` means new or updated records (to insert in the destination table)
- - value `2` means deleted rows (to invalidate in the destination table)
+ - value `2` means deleted records (to invalidate in the destination table)

 <p align="center">
 <img src="./docs/images/compare_result.png" />